pierreprudh/House_prices/README.md

 ![House](header.png)

-Kaggle competition in order to predict house's sale price with informations.
+Kaggle competition in order to predict house's sale price with informations. \\
-I manage to get a score of 0.13133 with gradient Boosting i think I can improve this score by working more on the data.
+I manage to get a score of 0.13133 with gradient Boosting algorithm that put us in the top 100 of the competition.